Mark-Kramer/Case-Studies-Python/content/11/spike-field-coherence.md

 +++

 To characterize the relation between the LFP and spikes, we have so far visualized the data and computed relatively simple and intuitive aids to visualization.
 Now we examine a more sophisticated and powerful method: the **spike-field coherence**.
 It's common to investigate the coherence  applied to field activity; we may refer to this type of coherence as field-field coherence to distinguish it from spike-field coherence of interest here.
 In practice, this distinction is usually unnecessary, as in most cases the context is clear.
-However, in this module, we are careful to distinguish field-field coherence from spike-field coherence.
+However, in this notebook, we are careful to distinguish field-field coherence from spike-field coherence.

 The field-field coherence is a frequency domain measure of linear association between two continuous time series.
 Note that, in practice, we observe a sampled version of a presumably continuous signal.
 This sampling impacts aspects of our data analysis, for example spectral estimators (see [The Power Spectrum (Part 1)](../03)).
 We showed in [The Cross Covariance and Coherence](../05) that two fields are coherent across trials at frequency $f_0$ if the fields possess a constant phase relation across trials at that frequency.
 The same relation holds for the spike-field coherence.
 However, differences arise because of the point process nature of the spike train data.
 These differences have profound implications with dangerous consequences.
-In this module, we explore some of these issues.
+In this notebook, we explore some of these issues.
 For a deeper mathematical discussion and potential solutions, see [Lepage et al, 2011](https://doi.org/10.1162/NECO_a_00169) and [Lepage et al, 2013](https://doi.org/10.1016/j.jneumeth.2012.10.010).

 +++

 ### Mathematical description of spike-field coherence

 Let’s begin with a mathematical description of the spike-field coherence.
-To do so, we need to introduce some notation, which is identical to that used in earlier modules, but we include it here for completeness.
+To do so, we need to introduce some notation, which is identical to that used in earlier notebooks, but we include it here for completeness.
 A more detailed description may be found in [Lepage et al, 2011](https://doi.org/10.1162/NECO_a_00169).

 We considered spectral estimators for a field in [The Power Spectrum (Part 1)](../03) and for a point process in [Analysis of Rhythmic Spiking in the Subthalamic Nucleus During a Movement Task](../10).
 We restate the Fourier transform for a time series $x$,